 Basic hands-on laboratory experiments are scheduled to illustrate radiation detection and analysis using several types of radiation detectors.
 [Note: Teachers completing this class will be eligible to borrow MURR's GM kits for use in their home school classrooms.]
 The class also includes demonstrations of reactor control and materials analysis methods, including Neutron Activation Analysis and X-Ray Fluorescence.
 Tours during the course will include the Callaway Nuclear Center, the University of Missouri's Research Reactor Facility, and MU's Nuclear Medicine therapy and diagnostic clinics.Apply now... - In order to fill in this form you many need to right click the link, "and select save target as".

-Three hours of graduate credit from MU will be offered for teachers taking this class.
-The grading requirements are: class participation, and the development / submission of a teaching unit on nuclear science for use in the participant's home school classroom in the subject that the participant regularly teaches.
+Three hours of graduate credit from MU will be available to teachers taking this class.
+Information on enrolling at MU to receive course credit will be sent to persons selected for participation.
 Credit is not applicable to a graduate degree in Engineering at MU, but may apply to other graduate degrees in education or science.
 Please consult your home university or department concerning the application of credit for hours relevant to physics, thermodynamics, chemistry, and other physical and biological sciences.
 Applications for enrollment at MU will be sent to those persons selected for participation in the course.

 Up to 25 participants will be selected from applications received on a “first come, first served” basis.
 Applications for enrollment at MU will be sent to those persons selected for participation in the course.
 Costs of attending the course will be paid by the sponsoring organizations, as noted above in the Credit, Housing, and Cost Waiver section of this brochure.
 Participants must be secondary school science teachers with at least two years of teaching experience, earned a bachelors degree from an accredited institution, and be currently engaged in teaching.